alicin/promptie/README.md

 `args` is a js object wrapping the parsed command line arguments.
 Promptie uses [minimist](https://github.com/substack/minimist) to parse arguments, you can check the github page to learn more.

 `resolve` method of the promise takes two arguments. `out` is a string argument that represents the final output of your application.
 This is the output that gets piped while using pipes.
 The second argument is `silent`.
-It is a boolean, optional value, `false` by default. if it is true or left blank, your final output will be printed on the screen on application exit.
+It is a boolean, optional value, `false` by default.
+If it is true or left blank, your final output will be printed on the screen on application exit.

 Here is an example application that basically colorize the input string.
 You can check the `bin` folder to see some other application examples.